flakevine/aeron/README.md

 # aeron
-A fast and dinamic python backend solution
+A fast and dynamic python backend solution